Weekend at Bernie's: Plot

-The next morning, Richard is appalled to discover Larry furthering the illusion by manipulating Bernie's limbs.
-He attempts to call the cops, but instead activates the phone message detailing Bernie's plot against them.
+The following day, Richard is appalled to discover Larry wearing Bernie's Rolex, and furthering the illusion by puppeteering Bernie's limbs.
+He attempts to call the police but activates the phone message detailing Bernie's plot against them instead.
 Unaware of how Bernie died, they mistakenly believe they are still the targets of a mob hit and, as Bernie had said not to kill them while he was in the area, decide to use Bernie's corpse as a shield.
-All of the pair's attempts to leave the island are thwarted, as they repeatedly misplace and recover Bernie's body, and they are finally forced to return to Bernie's home.
-Meanwhile, while they are not looking, Paulie makes numerous other assassination attempts, and grows unhinged at his repeated "failures".
+All of their attempts to leave the island are thwarted, as they repeatedly misplace and recover Bernie's body, and eventually are forced to return to Bernie's home.
+Meanwhile, while they are not looking, Paulie makes numerous other assassination attempts and grows unhinged at his repeated "failures".

-Gwen, who has been trying to talk to Bernie, sees Larry and Richard with him and confronts them, forcing them to reveal his death.
-Paulie then appears and opens fire on Bernie, before turning his attention to Larry, Richard, and Gwen.
-Chasing after the trio, Paulie corners Larry, who manages to subdue him.
+Gwen, who has been trying to talk to Bernie, observes Larry and Richard with the body, thus forcing them to reveal his death to her.
+Paulie then arrives and repeatedly shoots the corpse before turning his attention to Larry, Richard, and Gwen.
+Chasing after them, Paulie corners Larry, who subdues him.

-The police eventually arrive and arrest Paulie, taking him away in a straitjacket as he continues to insist Bernie is still alive.
-Gwen invites Richard to stay with her family for the week, while Larry decides to go home to give them space.
-Bernie is loaded into an ambulance; however, his gurney rolls away and topples off the boardwalk, dumping him onto the beach right behind the trio, who run away in disgust.
-Afterwards, a young boy, who earlier tried to bury Bernie in the sand, comes along and successfully does so.
+The police arrive and arrest Paulie, taking him away in a straitjacket as he continues to insist Bernie is still alive.
+Gwen invites Richard to stay with her family for the week while Larry decides to go home to give them space.
+Bernie's body is loaded into an ambulance.
+However, the gurney rolls away and topples off the boardwalk, dumping the body onto the beach right behind the three, who run away in terror.
+Afterwards, a young boy who had buried the body in the sand earlier, comes along and starts burying it again.